Kouyos-Group/Pipeline_GenomeAnalysis/README.md

 for example, to compare the amino acid sequences using external tools such as Clustal-Omega.

+Important: all outputs will be saved in the same folder as the outputs from the Genome Analysis pipeline, specifically into the subfolder named allSNPs.

 ## Installation

 To use this command, you don't need to install any dependencies.